isi-vista/adam/adam/experiment/README.md

 Our experiments can be influenced by a number of parameters.
 This guide is intended to list all potential parameters, their impacts on the relevant portion of the curriculum, and any conflicting settings.

+## State Restoration
+As described below, our experiments have a parameter `resume_from_latest_logged_state` which, if true, does attempt to restart an experiment from the latest logged state.
+However, currently the experiment may restore the observers and the learners to different states IF the 'latest state' doesn't match between these logged folders.

 ## Generic Parameter Control
 These parameters are independent of any specific experiment.
 ### Curriculum Params